Simpson1225/Claw-Speedrunning/README.md

  - Download this repository (Note: if you clone the repo, make a copy of the files and use those, to avoid having your splits data commited, or overwritten when you pull changes from the repo)
  - Recommended: Join [Claw Discord](https://discord.gg/2GCj9hj) (Ask here for help)

-### Hotkeys

-An [Autohotkey](https://www.autohotkey.com/docs/AutoHotkey.htm) file called `Claw speedrun hotkeys.ahk` is included in this repo, which adds some useful hotkeys while it is running:

- - CapsLock: `mpstopwatch` and `mpfps` to toggle ingame timer and FPS
- - 4: Maps onto the F1 help button to put this in a more helpful place
- - Numpad1: `mpfly` to make Claw fly
- - Numpad2: `mpkfa` to toggle god mode
- - Numpad3: `mpfreak` to add catnip

-Only the first two are allowed during an actual run, obviously, and the ingame timer must be visible, although Livesplit does the actual run timing.
-Your FPS must be 60 for speedrunning Claw.

-These hotkeys should be straightforward to customise by editing `Claw speedrun hotkeys.ahk` and using the [Autohotkey documentation](https://www.autohotkey.com/docs/AutoHotkey.htm).

-If you prefer not to use this, you can try `In game timer toggle trainer` on [Speedrun.com](https://www.speedrun.com/claw/resources) instead.

 ### Start a Speedrun

 These are the steps to set up livesplit with an autosplitter for the route to speedrun: